amitalable/ReactJS-TicTacToe-Game/README.md

-# Getting Started with Create React App
+# Getting Started with Tic Tac Toe Game

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created for a Two Player TicTacToe Game using three additional libraries: \

+1.  react-icons \
+2.  reactstrap \
+3.  react-toastify

 ## Available Scripts